ramsestrejo/W4D1-Jun17/README.md

 A submission has many answers

 ### Solution
 A script with the solution (quiz.sql with ddl and dml) is included in the repository.
+Before running this script follow these steps:
+1. Connect to PostgreSQL with psql command
+2. Create quiz database with CREATE DATABASE quiz;
+3. Connect to database with \c quiz
+4. Run script with \i quiz.sql

 ### Queries